Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 * maturing technical tooling around SignWriting
 * a visible, if under-supported, global user base

 In addition, the technical foundation has reached a level of maturity where it can support broader research use, including corpus development, computational analysis, and integration with modern data workflows.
+The research path is also clearer than before: reading and literacy studies, Brazil-grounded empirical work, South Korea as a current institutional proof point, and infrastructure-plus-dataset development can now be described as one connected program rather than as separate hopes.

 This creates a narrow window where institutional support can convert existing work into stable, grant-ready infrastructure.

 ## What a PI or Host Institution Would Unlock